akisute/AKInteractiveBarProxy/README.md

     [self.bar setHidden:hidden animated:YES];
 }

-// You can implement UIScrollViewDelegate as well (since AKInteractiveBarProxyDelegate confirms UIScrollViewDelegate)
 - (void)scrollViewDidScroll:(UIScrollView *)scrollView
 {
-    // Do anything you want...
+    // This will also gets called.
+Do anything you want!
 }
 ```